MiguelMunoz/LicenseControl/README.md

 Two jars are provided.
 BigBrother.jar is the central authority.
 It should be launched first.
 The second is LicenseClient.jar.
 Launch this to start thread requesting license authority.
 Syntax is as follows:

-    java -jar LicenseClient.jar [-n threadCount] [-t timeToSolve] [-c crashCount]
+    java -jar LicenseClient.jar [-n threadCount] [-t timeToSolve] [-c crashCount] [-u licenseURL]

 Options may be entered in any order and all have default values.
 Options are as follows:

   * `threadCount` is the number of licenses to request, each on its on thread.
 Default to 1.
   * `timeToSolve` is the number of seconds to take solving the simulated problem.
 Defaults to 5.
-  * `crashCount` is the number of threads to crash before solving.
+  * `crashCount` is the number of additional threads to crash before solving.
 Defaults to 0.
+The total number of threads launched will be equal to `threadCount + crashCount`.
+  * `licenseURL` is the optional URL of the license authority.
+This parameter is not necessary if the license authority is running on localhost.
+  * All of the default values may also be overridden by adding a `licenseClient.properties` file.

   You may launch as many tests as you want simultaneously.